-Brijette Tubb is an Australian flautist, holding a Bachelor of Music (Distinction) from the University of Southern Queensland, and both a Bachelor of Music (Honours) and Master of Music from the Queensland Conservatorium.
-She also holds both her AMusA and LMusA (Distinction) from the Australian Music Examinations Board.
-Brijette has been successful in many competitions (local, state and national) including winning the James Carson Memorial Flute Prize as a finalist in both the ABC's Young Performer Awards, and the Great Romantics Competition.
-Soloist highlights include performances as a featured artist at the 2015 Australian Flute Festival, the 2016 UNBOUND Flute Festival, and as a concerto soloist with a number of Queensland orchestras.
-Brijette has performed as Principal Flute and Piccolo in the Camerata of St John, and as Principal Flute in the Ipswich City Orchestra, Queensland Youth Symphony, AYO Alexander Orchestra, and the Queensland Conservatorium Symphony and Chamber Orchestras.
-She is currently Principal Flute in the Queensland Philharmonia Orchestra and works as a flute specialist at Ambrose Treacy College as well as running a private teaching studio.
+Brijette Tubb enjoys a busy career as a soloist, orchestral musician and educator.
+A Master of Music graduate from the Queensland Conservatorium, she also holds both her AMusA and LMusA (awarded with Distinction) from the Australian Music Examinations Board (AMEB).
+Brijette has been successful in many competitions (local, state and national) including winning the prestigious James Carson Memorial Flute Prize and being a finalist in the ABC's Young Performer Awards, and the Great Romantics Competition.
+She has been a featured artist in the 2015 and 2017 Australian Flute Festivals, at the Unbound Flute Festival and as a concerto soloist with several University Orchestras, State Youth Orchestras and with the Brisbane Philharmonic Orchestra as winner of its 2014 Concerto Competition.
+Brijette is highly sought after as an orchestral musician and regularly performs as Principal Piccolo with the Queensland Pops Orchestra and Queensland Festival Orchestra.
+She has performed as Principal Flute and Piccolo in the Camerata – Queensland’s Chamber Orchestra, Ipswich City Orchestra, Queensland Youth Symphony, Australian Youth Orchestra, and Queensland Conservatorium Ensembles.

-Mark Xiao has often been described as a highly charismatic and energetic flautist and has performed in concert halls around the world.
-Mark is a guest member of the Tonhalle-Orchestra Zurich and has worked with several notable composers including Helmut Lachenmann, Beat Furrer, William Blank and Heinz Holliger as well as conductors such as David Zinman, Werner Ehrhardt, Kent Nagano, Lionel Bringuier and Nello Santi.
-As a soloist, Mark has given concerts with the Bach Collegium München and the Filharmonie Hradec Králové.
+Mark was a guest member of the Tonhalle-Orchestra Zurich and has collaborated with several notable composers including Helmut Lachenmann, Beat Furrer, William Blank and Heinz Holliger; and conductors such as Kent Nagano, Lionel Bringuier, Roland Kluttig, Zsolt Nagy, David Zinman, Werner Ehrhardt, Douglas Boyd and Nello Santi.
+As a soloist, Mark has performed with the Bach Collegium München and the Filharmonie Hradec Králové.